Travel with T1D

 - List of all prescriptions and a copy of health insurance details in case you need to refill anything

 Use our complete Daily Diabetes Care Kit as a packing list for supplies.

 4. Identify yourself!
 Carry a letter from your doctor with your care routine and wear a medical ID bracelet or tags.
 Have your emergency contact information handy at all times.

-5. Know your rights — especially when traveling through airport security.
+5. Know your rights—especially when traveling through airport security.
 Feel free to identify your needs to the agent in charge before approaching the scanner.
 You are allowed to carry your medical supplies, including emergency juice and liquids, even if greater than 3 ounces.
-Manufactures typically recommend removing your pump or CGM before going through the full-body scanner and also recommend not sending devices through the X-ray machine.
+Manufactures typically recommend removing your pump or continuous glucose monitor (CGM) before going through the full-body scanner and also recommend not sending devices through the x-ray machine.
 You can request a hand inspection and pat down if preferred.

 In the US travelers requiring special accommodations or concerned about checkpoint screening may ask a checkpoint officer or supervisor for a Passenger Support Specialist who provides on-the-spot assistance.
 Request a Passenger Support specialist ahead of time by calling the TSA Cares USA hotline at 1-855-787-2227 approximately 72 hours prior to flight.